didiersmith/marys-maidens/temp.md

 "Do you know what 'due diligence' means?"

-"Of course."

-"What does it mean?"

-"A bunch of paperwork for you," the aging nurse smiled.
+"It means a bunch of paperwork for you," the aging nurse smiled.
 "But I don't see what it has to do with us."

 "It means we have to demonstrate compliance with accepted industry standards, Rose."